Tengrom/Python_nmap/README.md

 Additional arguments:
 -l True : will scan for LDAP port and only if that port will be open and Domain banner seen then scaning for zerologon vulnerability
--d True : will be just scaning hosts for name info without scanning vulnerability
+-d True : will be just scaning hosts for name info without scanning vulnerability -g GUESING_FLAG    If flag is True then script will be discoveri OS using
+                     nmap guesing function and gather name using DNS